digital-blueprint/handbook/docs/howtos/deployment.md

     environment is a list basically of servers where the same code is deployed to.
 Usually "development", "test", "demo",
     "staging", "production" etc.
--   The "master" branch always gets deployed to "development".
+-   The "master"/"main" branch always gets deployed to "development".
 The "test" branch gets deployed to "test" etc.

 ## Example Deployment Flow for a "test" deployment